FCC Repeals 'Net Neutrality' Rules For Internet Providers

 The FCC's decision is otherwise slated to go into effect in the coming weeks, after a review by the Office of Management and Budget.

 Before the FCC took the net neutrality vote, the meeting room was briefly evacuated over a security threat, which has not been officially explained.
-Live-streams from inside the empty rooms showed security guards with what appeared to be bomb-sniffing dogs.
+Livestreams from inside the empty rooms showed security guards with what appeared to be bomb-sniffing dogs.

 What happens now

-In undoing the regulations, the FCC has reasserted one of the net neutrality requirements: that Internet providers — such as Comcast, Verizon and AT&T — have to disclose to their users what exactly they do to web traffic.
+In undoing the regulations, the FCC has reasserted one of the net neutrality requirements: that Internet providers — such as Comcast, Verizon and AT&T — disclose to their users what exactly they do to web traffic.
 This will essentially shift all enforcement to the Federal Trade Commission, which polices violations rather than pre-empts them through regulations.

 Broadband companies have been saying that they do not intend to block, slow down or prioritize any web traffic as a result of this repeal, arguing that it's not in their interest to aggravate their users by messing with their Internet traffic.

-Net neutrality activists, however, have been rallying widespread protests against the vote, saying the repeal will empower broadband companies to act as gatekeepers of the Internet, for example allowing them to prioritize their own video streaming services.
+Net neutrality activists, however, have been rallying widespread protests against the vote, saying the repeal will empower broadband companies to act as gatekeepers of the Internet, for example allowing them to prioritize their own video-streaming services.

 Technology

-Note: Editor's note: NPR's legal counsel has filed comments with the FCC on behalf of the public radio system, opposing the repeal of the 2015 net neutrality rules.
-You can read them here.